kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 ## Large Project repository storage is different than expected

 This error could occur due to the bug, [Repository Storages config can't be updated via application settings API](#repository-storages-config-cant-be-updated-via-application-settings-api), described above.
 Please delete the project that hit this error and follow the instructions [above](#repository-storages-config-cant-be-updated-via-application-settings-api) to manually import the project to a correct node.

+## Group or Project is marked for deletion

+Depending on the target GitLab environment's tier and settings there may be a [delayed deletion function enabled](https://docs.gitlab.com/ee/user/admin_area/settings/visibility_and_access_controls.html#default-deletion-delay) for Groups and \ or Projects.
+When this is the case they will not be deleted immediately and will do so after the configured period.

+The Generator will check for this when it's working through inserting or cleaning up data and call this out accordingly with appropriate advice depending on the context.
+If you're needing the data to be deleted quicker then it can be done manually via the [GitLab Admin Area](https://docs.gitlab.com/ee/user/admin_area/).
+This will also need to be done specifically if you're looking to clean up and then reinsert the data straight after (or as an alternative the group \ project name can be changed).